Dragon Knight (video game): Plot

 In the kingdom of Strawberry Fields, a place inhabited only by women, the Goddess' Tower has protected the land and its people for generations.
 Then one day, the monstrous Dragon Knights, corrupted by evil and led by the demon Gazelbaan (ゲイゼルバーン, Geizerubān), descended upon the tower, and the people of Strawberry Fields suddenly find themselves threatened by his army of monsters, who have turned the goddess Aquarina (アクァーリナー, Akwārinā) to stone and captured the warrior women, demanding the six gems that are a source of magical power of the goddess to be delivered to them or else they would kill their hostages.
 Answering the plea for help from village girl Luna (ルナ, Runa), the young warrior and traveler Yamato Takeru (ヤマト・タケル) takes them on.
 Luna's mother is voiced by Rei Sakuma.
 On each floor of the Tower there are captured females for Takeru to rescue from rapists.

 Release

-The game was originally released in 1989 for the PC88, PC98 and MSX, followed by the Sharp X68000 version in 1990.
+The game was originally released in 1989 for the PC-88, PC-98 and MSX, followed by the X68000 version in 1990.
 The 1995 remake Dragon Knight & Graffiti for the PC Engine was developed and released by NEC Avenue.

 Two soundtracks: and PC Engine World—Dragon Knight & Graffiti were released in Japan by Datam Polystar in 1990 and by NEC Avenue (distributed by Nippon Columbia) in 1995, respectively.
 An OVA anime adaptation was released by Polystar on the VHS and LD in 1991.
 Soft Cel Pictures distributed the English version in the VHS format.
 It was also re-released on DVD in 2003.
 The cast included Yasunori Matsumoto as Takeru and Yūko Mizutani as Luna.